Nveatch/Chess_Games_Group_Analysis/README.md

 ### Statistical Analysis Questions
 1. What is the probability of win/lose/draw by color, and does that change by rating bracket?

-2. What are your chances of winning based on ELO difference, for both white and black?
-Does that change per bracket?
+2. What is the distribution of rated titles?

-3. What is the most commmon opening overall, and by ELO bracket?
+3. What is the most commmon opening overall, and by rated title?

-4. What opening has the highest win chance by color and by ELO bracket?
+4. What opening has the highest win chance by color?

-5. By ELO bracket, what is the average number of games needed to improve?
+5. What is the average number of games played per day for each rated title?

 ### Machine Learning Question
 1. Does the opening matter?
 If an opening is defined by the first 5 moves, can an ML model predict (*with a high degree of accuracy) a winner from a color's first five moves?